CaptainDeuce/Portfolio-Project/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 > to create a new design.
 In you do end up picking one at random, you should
 > disclose that here as well.

+I decided to pick the Fantasy Football idea.
+It was the idea that I was originally most excited for, and I feel that it is the most unique.
+I am also just more interested in fantasy football than I am in cards or music.

 > Once you've argued your choice of design, make a branch in your new repo called
 > something like `proof-of-concept`.
 There are many ways to do this, but my
 > preference is to use GitHub Desktop.
 From there, you can click the `Branch`